Blog

 Forbes reports that community banks, which serve small businesses making up 99.9% of U.S. firms and 46.4% of the workforce, are the lifeblood of local economies.
 Yet regulatory scrutiny on small and community banks is intensifying just as their role has become most critical.

-The Federal Reserve’s aggressive rate hikes, moving the federal funds rate from near zero in 2022 to over 5% today, combined with mounting regulatory compliance requirements, are creating unprecedented operational pressures.
-These institutions face disproportionately high fixed costs for technology, reporting, specialized staff, and infrastructure, expenses that strain ROI and push them toward operational debt.
-When these banks are squeezed, so are the small businesses they finance, and, by extension, the broader U.S. economy.
+The Federal Reserve's rate hikes, from near zero in 2022 to over 5% today, combined with increasing regulatory compliance demands, are placing immense operational pressure on small banks.
+These institutions face high costs for technology, reporting, and specialized staff, straining ROI and pushing them toward operational debt.
+As these banks struggle, so do the small businesses they finance and the broader economy.
+AI-powered automation and agentic AI solutions help small banks navigate regulatory compliance with real-time monitoring, automated risk tracking, and intelligent reporting, reducing manual oversight and costs.
+By adopting these tools, small banks can stay competitive, lower costs, and continue supporting small businesses and the broader financial system.

 Key Compliance Scrutiny Challenges for Smaller Banks